Reverse Logistics. What Exactly Are We Talking About Here?

-When a niche embedded in an entire industry is estimated to reach over $600 billion within the next five years, we have to ask ourselves, “why is it sitting on the backburner?”
+When a niche embedded in an entire industry is estimated to reach over $600 billion within the next five years, we must ask ourselves, “why is it sitting on the backburner?”
+Let me explain.

 Reverse logistics is essentially the return of a product back to the manufacturer – in other words, fulfillment in reverse.
 The logistical movement and cruciality for optimized procedural implementation will indefinitely remain a constant, but this entire process is often overlooked and underbudgeted within a company’s supply chain overview.

 The continual rise and demand for eCommerce has simultaneously increased the demand for return shipments and the evolutionary adaptation of reverse logistics on a comprehensive and rapid scale.
 What does this mean for your warehouse?

 That it is time to implement qualitative and repeatable processes within your warehouse operations SOP’s.

 Optimized reverse logistics initiatives will complete the entire logistics procedural flow.
 Improving this single sector of your supply chain will not only speed up the entire process but will mitigate any unforeseen risks by essentially acting as an ongoing continuity plan.

 An efficient reverse logistics model can increase returns while simultaneously increasing customer and client retention.
 Unfortunately, the predominance of manufacturers and suppliers report little to no interest in properly investing in streamlined management regarding the flow of commodities being returned.
 While the majority propagates reverse logistics to be a vital part of any supply chain, only 3% classify it as a key area noteworthy of attentive optimization.